About Finnish Lapphunds

 Origin

 Semi-nomadic people called the Sami lived in Lapland, a northern area of Finland, Sweden and Russia.
 The Sami became less mobile over several hundred years and started keeping reindeer herds.
 Some dogs had evolved from hunting and guarding to create a herding dog, and these were used to control the herds.
 The creation of snowmobiles lessened the need for herding dogs and breed numbers started to decline.
 But in Finland, in 1940, there began a movement to preserve the breed.
 Several dogs were collected from the Sami to start a breeding program.
 The Finnish Kennel Club recognized a breed standard in 1945 of the dogs classified as Lapponian shepherd dogs; the standard included long and short coats.
 The long-haired dogs later received their own breed standard in 1967 and began to be known as the Finnish Lapphund (the shorter coat dogs became the founders of the Lapponian Herder).
-Breed poularity soared in Finland and internationally.
+Breed popularity soared in Finland and internationally.
 The American Kennel Club officially added the breed in 2011 and also in 2011, the UK Kennel Club offered the first Challenge Certificates for Finnish Lapphunds showing in the UK, allowing them to finally have US and UK Champions after decades of work in both countries.

 The Finnish Lapphund first arrived in Australia in 1995 and the first litter was born in 2001.